 Meanwhile‚ the parents of Olympic swimmer Ryan Lochte are being sued by the bank for defaulting on their mortgage in Florida.

-Our Los Angeles Chapter 7 bankruptcy lawyers know that this is far from a rare phenomenon‚ though of course their situations are garnering attention because of their children’s spotlight.
+Our Woodland Hills Chapter 7 bankruptcy lawyers know that this is far from a rare phenomenon‚ though of course their situations are garnering attention because of their children’s spotlight.

 However‚ you don’t have to bend over backward – or perfect the backstroke – to free yourself from debt.

 While a lot of people have been quick to note that training and other costs associated with investing in a champion are expensive‚ that’s not likely why these families are in financial crisis.

 Douglas’ mother is a single mom of four children who earns $30‚000 a year.

 We know from reports drafted by the Federal Reserve that the median household net worth plummeted by 40 percent in just three years from 2007 to 2010.
 When we look at the impact for African American families‚ like Douglas’‚ it’s far worse.
 An in-depth analysis by CNNMoney reporters shows that black families lost 60 percent of their total net worth during those same three years.

 It might be easy to say that Hawkins or the Lochte’s were irresponsible in their spending‚ or at the least‚ it was a choice they made to help their children succeed.
 But the bottom line is that overspending is rarely the sole root cause of bankruptcy.
 In fact‚ the two main catalysts are unemployment and medical expenses.
 Both were factors when it came to Hawkins’ filing‚ and Lochte’s mother had recently lost her job and then got divorced.

 Divorced‚ single mothers have far higher rates of filing for bankruptcy than any other sub-group.